david-wei-01001/Azure-OpenAI-Tutorials/README.md

 - **setup.js** contains all the completed code from lab 7 and lab 8, enables connections to Cosmos DB, and loads the necessary data.

 - **vectorSearch.js** contains all the completed code from lab 9, You can follow the 4 steps (by uncommenting the code to reproduce).

+- **LangChainSearch.js** contains all the completed code from lab 10, You can follow the 3 steps (by uncommenting the code to reproduce).

 ## Set Up MSLearn OpenAI